 Recipe ingredients

-Pan seared lamb chops can be freshly made, with ingredients that are easy to find.
-I like lamb simply cooked, the meat is flavorful enough on its own not to require a sauce.
+Pan-seared lamb chops can be prepared with ingredients that are readily available.
+I like lamb cooked, the meat is flavorful enough on its own not to require a sauce.
 Here’s a list of what you need:

 How to cook pan seared lamb chops